PUT-PTM/STMMaze/README.md

 ===========

 Simple puzzle game project using STM32 as the player motion controller.
 The objective of the player is to beat the maze.
 There is only one possible path to win each round.
 Obstacles on the map moves with the movement of the player which makes it harder to reach the end of maze.
+STM32 communicates with node js through virtual COM port.
+Node js analizes data and forces system to simulate key press depending on message recived.
+I am using this system to move player in my maze game but feel free to adjust code to your needs :)

 # IDE
+Espruino Google Chrome App
 ------

+# Requirements - you will need these components installed if you want to run a game:
+- drivers for your STM board (see next section)
+- virtual com port driver for your board
+- node.js
+- Espruino Google Chrome App
+- chosen node modules (See Node modules Section)

 For this project I am using Unity3d version 4.3.2f1